here-comes-ivy/restaurant-picker/README.md

-# 🍽️ Restaurant Picker App - My Awesome Capstone Project!
+# 🍽️ Restaurant Picker App

 ## Hey there! 👋